Proteomics Facility

 Custom Development

-♦ Billed hourly and may consist of extra data analysis (volcano plots, heat maps, etc), developing a PRM method, Analytical Development, and optimizing digestion with specific or difficult samples.
+♦ Billed hourly and may consist of Analytical Development and optimizing digestion with specific or difficult samples.

 Sample numbers should be determined based on power analysis or expected magnitude of protein changes group to group.
-Otherwise, 4 samples per group are highly recommended.
+Otherwise, 4 samples per group are required.
+Pilot studies must contain at least 3 samples per test group.

-Gel bands (Coomassie and Silver stained) for protein identification will be rejected unless they are cubed (~1mm) in 1.5mL centrifuge tubes and destained.
+For Gel bands (Coomassie and Silver-stained) for protein identification will be rejected unless they are cubed (~1mm) in 1.5mL centrifuge tubes and destained.

 For Immunoprecipitation, Pull-down, or Interactomic studies:

-• The sequence of the bait protein must be included in FASTA file.
+- The sequence of the bait protein must also be included in the FASTA file.

 Rates